-Modern pressure cookers have taken risk out of the equation.
-It mainly happened because of the large number of explosion incidents that occurred with low quality pressure cookers.
-Companies were bound to take steps for better engineering and coming up with safer designs.
+Modern pressure cookers have taken the risk out of the equation.
+This mainly happened because of a large number of explosions that occurred with low-quality pressure cookers.
+Companies were bound to take steps for better engineering to come up with safer designs.

-The results were amazing and thanks to latest technologies, pressure cooking is now completely safe.
+The results were amazing and thanks to the latest technologies, pressure cooking is now completely safe.
 Since the competition is tough, companies are continuously updating their safety systems.
-These pressure cookers come with a reader’s guide and manuals which demonstrate how to exactly work with them.
+These pressure cookers come with a reader’s guide and manuals which demonstrate how exactly to work with them.

 Some of the safety features that modern pressure cookers include are:

-- Stainless steel body that reacts least with the food.
+- Stainless steel body that reacts less with food

-- Encapsulated Base that doesn’t allow developing of hotspots.
+- An encapsulated base that doesn’t allow developing of hotspots

 Electric Pressure Cookers

-So if you are wondering that an electric pressure cooker is far safer than the expensive stovetop modern pressure cookers, you may be wrong.
+So, if you are thinking that an electric pressure cooker is far safer than the expensive stovetop modern pressure cookers, you may be wrong.
 Factually speaking, stove top pressure cookers may be expensive but they have more than five safety features and mechanisms as compared to just two or three in electric pressure cookers.